 Rotary Ross on Wye Privacy Notice

 Rotary Ross on Wye (“we”/”us”/”club”) promise to respect the confidentiality of any personal data you share with us, or that we have access to through the Data Management System (DMS), the RIBI Template System, Rotary International in Great Britain & Ireland (RIBI) (including The Rotary Foundation of the United Kingdom [RFUK]), or Rotary International (RI) (including The Rotary Foundation [TRF]), to keep it safe, and we will always take every effort to protect your privacy.
+[For the purpose of this privacy notice, Rotary Ross on Wye also includes Rotary Club of Ross on Wye Trust Fund]

 We pride ourselves on our honesty and openness and will always be clear how, when and why we collect and process your information; we promise we will never do anything with your details that you wouldn’t reasonably expect.